Doing Things Wrong

 Every time I think I'm done with my "Simple" WordPress theme, I think of some new feature, or some way existing code could be tighter and faster.

 • I finally have the page counters working the way I want.
-You can see a glimpse of it if you click on Dashboard.
+You can see a glimpse of it if you click on New Features.
 The numbers are down significantly from when I first added 'dumb' counters, as only about 25% of the traffic on the internet is actually people, the rest is machines talking to each other.
 I'm also recording the overall total over time.
 When I have enough data, I'll see about graphing it.
 Right now I have two days.

 • The back end administration 'Dashboard' is looking really nice, I posted some screen shots.
 There is lots of useful integration between the front and back ends when an admin is logged in.
 It is often much faster to find a page you want to edit in the front end than in the back end.